Pokémon Super Mystery Dungeon: Plot

-Defeating Dark Matter and conclusion
+An escaped Beheeyem tells the player and partner that Dark Matter can possess Pokémon.
+He leads player and partner to the supposed location of the Tree of Life, but they realize that Nuzleaf, anticipating Beheeyem's betrayal, lied about the Tree's location.
+Nuzleaf reveals that Beheeyem was responsible for the player's amnesia.
+Ampharos and Celebi rescue the player and partner, transporting them to the Tree of Life.

-Celebi explains that the player might have been summoned once before by Mew and the Harmony Scarves protect its wearers from turning to stone when near the Tree of Life.
-Upon reaching the end of the forest, they find the Tree of Life near dead.
+Celebi explains that the player might have been summoned once before by Mew and the Harmony Scarves protect their wearers from petrification when near the Tree of Life.
+Upon reaching the end of the forest, they find the Tree of Life near death.
 They are confronted by Yveltal, Nuzleaf, and the remaining Beheeyem, whom Dark Matter has corrupted.
-They turn the escaped Beheeyem to stone and try to turn the group to stone as well, but the group are protected thanks to the harmony scarves.
-The group manage to defeat them and free them from their brainwashed state, but the battle allowed Dark Matter, who was inside the Tree of Life, to get the energy needed to pull the Tree out of the ground and send the planet toward the sun.

-However, various flying Pokémon stall the ascent long enough for Arceus to send the player and partner into the Tree of Life.
-With help from Yveltal and the others, the two battle and destroy Dark Matter.
-The Society and Xerneas, the physical form of the Tree of Life, congratulate them, but the player soon becomes worried that they might be forced to leave the Pokémon world.
-When expressing their concerns to the partner, the partner informs them that, upon talking with Xerneas, they are the reincarnation of Mew and have to leave the world instead.
+They petrify the escaped Beheeyem and try to petrify the group as well, but the group are protected by the Harmony Scarves.
+The group frees them from their brainwashed state, but Dark Matter begins to send the planet toward the sun.
+With help from Yveltal and the others, the player and partner destroy Dark Matter.
+The player soon becomes worried that they might be forced to leave the Pokémon world.
+However, the partner is the reincarnation of Mew and has to leave instead.
 The partner tells the player to not be upset before departing in a ball of light.